Ever wondered how we do our SEO audits?

-In the eighth section, we’ll look at your Google My Business profile We also want to see how you appear in Google Maps and the Google Knowledge Graph.
+In the eighth section, we’ll look at your Google Business Profile We also want to see how you appear in Google Maps and the Google Knowledge Graph.
 (The Knowledge Graph is the info that should appear on the right hand side o the page hen you search or a company on Google.)

 Specifically, are you in the right business category?
 Is all your information correct and proper?
 We also want to make sure your company is in the right category on Bing and Yahoo.